 We don’t typically think of the jobs that we perform as commodities.
-The Merriam-Webster entry on commodity describes it as “a mass-produced unspecialized product.”
+The Merriam-Webster dictionary entry for commodity describes it as “a mass-produced unspecialized product.”
 But most of us view our jobs as specialized or somehow differentiated.
 We typically believe that we do them differently, and often better, than anyone else with the same job.
 In fact, we’d probably argue that no one does exactly the same job we do — that we perform at least a slightly different set of tasks, or perform them in a slightly different way, than any coworker.

-We may well be right about that, but the world of business and management increasingly feels otherwise.
+We may well be right about that, but the world of business and management may feel otherwise.
 Jobs are increasingly viewed as undifferentiated and interchangeable across humans and machines — the very definition of a commodity.
-Outsourcing — exchanging internal employees for external ones, often offshore — was a big step toward commoditization for many companies.
-Many recruiting processes lean toward commoditization, with, for instance, the automated scanning of résumés.
+Outsourcing — exchanging internal employees for external ones, often offshore — was a big step toward job commoditization for many companies.
+Many recruiting processes lean toward commoditization, with, for instance, automated scanning of résumés.
 You may think you are unique, but companies increasingly view you as just one of many people who can do whatever your particular skill is, from writing Python code to managing financial assets.

 For many organizations today, the next big driver of job commoditization is automation driven by smart machines.
 Simply put, if a job is viewed as a commodity, it won’t be long before it is automated.
-My research on automation through artificial intelligence (AI) or cognitive technologies suggests that if a job can be outsourced, many of the tasks typically performed by the jobholder can probably be automated — even by relatively “dumb” technologies like robotic process automation.
-Many global outsourcers are working desperately to create their own automation capabilities that could replace human jobs with machines.